 With three little boys of my own, creating new traditions along with carrying on the old ones is something I look forward to.

-Today I’m sharing some of the best and practical traditions parents can start with their kids to get them excited for Christmas!
+Today I’m sharing some fun and practical traditions parents can start with their kids to get them excited for Christmas!

 1. Holiday Pajamas